Abdul-muheet-ghani/UVM-Practice/README.md

 ## UVM-Practice
 ### Mentor Graphics
-This repository containing the practice code from beginning related to UVM chapter wise
+This repository containing the practice code from beginning related to UVM chapter wise.